ambientNexus/Grimoire-of-Tetra/README.md

-# Tetranomicon
+# Tetranomicon 1.18 Port

+A port of Syrikal's Tetranomicon Mod for 1.18.
 Adds Tetra support to resources from Abnormals mods, BetterEnd, BOP, BYG, Create, Enderite, Ice and Fire, Outer End, Quark, Unearthed, and Wyrmroost.
+Some materials might not be available for 1.18, in which case

 # Materials List
-## Abnormals Mods
+~~## Abnormals Mods~~ Not Yet Updated to 1.18
 All wood types from Atmospheric, Autumnity, Bamboo Blocks, Endergetic Expansion, Environmental, Upgrade Aquatic:
  - Rosewood
  - Morado